FlexMeasures/flexmeasures/documentation/views/control.rst

 .. _action_types:

-Types of balancing actions
+Types of flexibility actions
 ==========================

-The platform distinguishes between different types of balancing actions that an asset can take.
+The platform distinguishes between different types of flexibility actions that an asset can take.

 Curtailment
 -----------

 Curtailment happens when an asset temporarily lowers or stops its production or consumption.
-A defining feature of curtailment is that total production or consumption at the end of the balancing action has decreased.
+A defining feature of curtailment is that total production or consumption at the end of the flexibility action has decreased.

 - A typical example of curtailing production is when a wind turbine adjusts the pitch angle of its blades to decrease the generator torque.
 - An example of curtailing consumption is load shedding of energy intensive industries.